-- How do you currently involve your bilingual pupils in speaking and listening activities? - Do you build in appropriate opportunities for pupils to use their first language? - Discuss ways in which you could strengthen speaking and listening skills and agree on at least three approaches that could be further developed in design and technology lessons in your school.
+- How do you currently involve your bilingual pupils in speaking and listening activities? - Do you build in appropriate opportunities for pupils to use their first language? - Discuss ways in which you could strengthen speaking and listening skills and agree on at least three approaches that could be further developed in art lessons in your school.